- Previous owner's account still associated with the equipment

 Connect Panel to WiFi

 Once your Vivint account is active go to the panel touchscreen.
-Navigate to Settings then WiFi and connect the panel to your home WiFi network.
+Go to Settings then WiFi and connect the panel to your home WiFi network.
 The panel is the central hub that all Vivint cameras communicate through.
 If the panel has no internet connection the doorbell camera cannot upload video to the cloud or send notifications to your phone.
 Verify the panel shows Connected status after entering your WiFi password.

 Update Doorbell Firmware